 Difficulty: Moderate, part of the trail is not suitable for young children

 Equipment: Hiking boots, rain gear in the rain, campfire equipment

-There is plenty of information about the services, routes and maps of the National Park at nationaparks.fi website.
+There is plenty of information about the services, routes and maps on Visit Repovesi website and on the nationaparks.fi website.
 Downloadable PDF maps of hiking routes can be found on the Activities page.